tylerharter/cs320/s21/p5/README.md

 The `geohour` command will produce a similar map, with at least three improvements:

 1. make it larger
-2. don't show Antarctica -- the penguins probably aren't operating a hedge fund there anyways
+2. don't show Antarctica -- the penguins probably aren't operating a hedge fund there anyways (Hint: you can look into `continent` in the below example)
-3. regions that sent more traffic to EDGAR should be shaded darker
+3. regions that sent more traffic to EDGAR should be shaded darker (Hint: we can count rows for each regions to see traffics)
 4. an integer between 0 and 23 is passed in; the rows are filtered on the `time` column

 You can otherwise decide the color scheme, and it can be continuous or